Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 Indeed, the solid oak panel will almost certainly expand or shrink over time, causing warping and cracking as it adjusts to changes in heat and humidity.

 The veneer panel will remain stable.
-This is why even the finest furniture makers will often include the use of veneered panels for the likes of bookcase backboards and cabinet side panels.
+This is why even the finest furniture makers will often include the use of veneered panels in for example bookcase backboards and cabinet side panels.

 v.
 Environmentally friendly